 The British Council in Bangladesh partnered with BRAC and delivered the project to adolescent girls in after-school, non-formal, safe spaces in their communities.
 Participants developed English and digital skills using self-access learning resources installed on laptops.
 Speaking and writing skills were strengthened by the use of an accompanying workbook.
 In addition, a series of flashcards and games developed grammar, functional language and vocabulary skills.

-Since 2012 the project has been implemented in seven districts of Bangladesh, namely Manikgonj, Tangail, Gaibandga, Bogra, Khulna, Chittagong and Sylhet.
+Since 2012 the project has been implemented in nine districts of Bangladesh, namely Manikgonj, Tangail, Gaibandga, Bogra, Khulna, Chittagong, Mymensingh, Narshindi and Sylhet.
 EDGE reached the following project beneficiaries: